-Mobile experience and usability
+Mobile Experience and Usability

-As more than half of all users search with a mobile device, Google started placing more emphasis on their experience in 2015 and have only ramped up its efforts since.
+As more than half of all users search with a mobile device, Google started placing more emphasis on their experience in 2015 and has only ramped up its efforts since.
 In fact, Google Search Console’s new Core Web Vitals signals separate mobile and desktop results to illustrate the differences and where one format might be lacking.
 More often than not, from what we’ve observed, even a “good” desktop website can “need work” or deliver a “poor” experience on mobile devices.

 On a general level, a mobile version needs to load quickly but also provide a level of interactivity in a relatively short period of time.
 You don’t want to leave a prospective client waiting—or wondering why a page appears to render but has a large pop-up blocking the text or buttons that don’t work.

-As another level of interactivity, any text and images need to fit to the screen, and buttons and links shouldn’t be too small or close together that the user clicks somewhere they didn’t intend to go.
+As another level of interactivity, any text and images need to fit the screen, and buttons and links shouldn’t be too small or close together that the user clicks somewhere they didn’t intend to go.
 Even with simplified navigation, your potential client should still be able to start their journey and find what they’re looking for with relative ease.

 Page speed directly affects user experience for both desktop and mobile.
 A key ranking factor for a number of years, a site that’s slow to load—especially for above-the-fold content—negatively impacts the user experience in a couple of ways.
 For one, it requires a user to wait for the content to render, and if they wait long enough without seeing results, they’ll click back from wherever they came.
 While the three-second mark has been the standard metric, studies have shown that nearly half of all visitors will leave a site if it takes longer than two seconds to load.
 Not only does this increase the page’s bounce rate, but it also reduces potential conversions.
 Among the aspects frequently dragging down a page’s load time are large, uncompressed images and slow server response.